BaysC/blog-samples/2021-11-On-Guard-Slack-Off/README.md

 a single-line message is a bit restrictive.
 For a more richly formatted view, we can use Slack's [Block Kit](https://api.slack.com/block-kit/building), to combine blocks of information into an attractive and clear message.
-I've saved an example finding [here](example-finding.json) to see what fields might be available.

 The complete function source is available [here](lambda_function.py).
 I would be interested to hear from anyone who has found this useful,